WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 ~~~

 The variable ``i`` is always private by default,
-For OpenMP in Fortran the variable ``j`` is also private but this is not true for OpenMP in C.
+For OpenMP in Fortran, the variable ``j`` is also private but this is not true for OpenMP in C.

-It is good to remember that the most optimal way of traverse index on arrays is by operating on adjacent elements in memory.
-In the case of Fortran the fast index is the first one, contrary to C where the adjacent elements run on the second index.
+It is good to remember that the most optimal way of traversing index on arrays is by operating on adjacent elements in memory.
+In the case of Fortran, the fast index is the first one, contrary to C where the adjacent elements run on the second index.

 ## Reductions